UK GDP Growth Improves In November, Yet Momentum Remains Subdued

 'Manufacturing saw a steep decline, with car production and the often-erratic pharmaceutical industry both performing poorly,' he added.

-Separate data from the ONS showed that the visible trade deficit GBP 12.02 billion in November from GBP 11.94 billion in October.
-Economists had expected a surplus of GBP 11.4 billion.
+Separate data from the ONS showed that the visible trade deficit rose to GBP 12.02 billion in November from GBP 11.94 billion in October.
+Economists had expected a deficit of GBP 11.4 billion.

 Copyright RTT News/dpa-AFX